 Executive Principal Education Futures Decides on requests to hold paper-based examinations.
-Regularly monitors and provides an annual report to Teaching and Learning Committee and Academic Board on the operation of, and compliance with, this Policy.
+Regularly monitors and provides an annual report to Teaching and Learning Committee and Academic Board on the operation of, and compliance with, these Guidelines.
 Dean Decides on requests for examination availability windows shorter than the UNE standard.
-Associate Dean, Teaching and Learning Decides on requests for alternative late submission penalties for individual units.
+Associate Dean Teaching and Learning Decides on requests for alternative late submission penalties for individual units.
 Considers supporting requests to hold paper-based examinations.
 Head of School Decides on requests to change published assessment tasks.
 Determines School's process for receiving and responding to extension requests.
 Ensures marking of assessment tasks is undertaken by appropriately qualified academic staff.
-Establishes School's process for selection of examiners and moderation of marks for theses o dissertations.
+Establishes School's process for selection of examiners and moderation of marks for theses or dissertations.
 Approves late changes to final results.
-Board of Examiners Reviews and ratifies final results for units within relevant School in each teaching period Course Coordinator Decides on requests for special assessment Unit Coordinator Design assessment tasks in accordance with this Policy.
-Provides information on unit assessment tasks on the Learning Management System (LMS) at least one week prior to the start of the relevant teaching period.
+Board of Examiners Reviews and ratifies final results for units within relevant School in each teaching period Course Coordinator Decides on requests for special assessment Unit Coordinator Design assessment tasks in accordance with these Guidelines.
+Provides information on unit assessment tasks on the Learning Management System at least one week prior to the start of the relevant teaching period.
 Notifies students of any changes to published assessment tasks.
 Manages extension process (if required by School process).
 Informs impacted students of any late submission penalties applied.
 Ensures assessment tasks are marked and marks returned to students within 21 calendar days.
 Notifies students of any delay to marking timeframes.
 Organises moderation of marks where required.
 Ensures students are provided with actionable feedback.
 Informs Examinations Office of required examination information, including allowable aids or additional material.
 Provides alternative assessments to online examinations as required.
 Actions decisions of Course Coordinator on special assessment.
 Offers supplementary assessments to students where required.
 Examinations Office Responsible for centrally managed supervised examinations, including informing students of examination timetables, assisting with requests for alternative times, assisting with technical issues, and escalating potential academic misconduct.
 Processes requests for special assessment, and notifies students of outcomes.
 Coordinates release of final results to students.
-Assessment Markers Mark assessments against pre-determined assessment criteria.
+Assessment markers Mark assessments against pre-determined assessment criteria.
 Report on possible academic misconduct to the Unit Coordinator.
-Student Accessibility and Wellbeing Office Develops Study Access Plans with recommendations for adjustments to assessment tasks and examinations.
-Works with the Examinations Office, students and academic staff to implement adjustments.
+Student Access and Inclusion Works with students and relevant staff to arrange adjustments to assessment tasks or examinations.
 Education Enterprise Provides support and advice to staff in designing assessment tasks.

-Complete and submit assessment tasks and examinations in accordance with this Policy and abide by principles of academic integrity.
+Students Complete and submit assessment tasks and examinations in accordance with these Guidelines and abide by principles of academic integrity.
 Lodge any requests for extensions, alternative assessments or special assessment as soon as possible (or within required timeframes) and provide supporting evidence as required.